Hire Space

 Action:

 Include data submission as a condition when procuring suppliers, and ensure suppliers have detailed instructions on the data points they need to provide.
 Use a carbon calculator to add up the emissions of the event or time period in question, and that which you're comparing it to.
+Here's our top suggestions on the best sustainability tools to get you started.

 Using post-event data to shape your objectives going forward